 The visual and health impact of the current inefficient primary and secondary collection systems specially the containers and waste accumulated around it appeared to be an issue for the local communities consulted during the preparation of the ESIA.
 There is a potential positive impact on the health of the local communities as a result of the improved collection service planned as part of GSWMP.
 Moreover, the hygienic operation of Sofa sanitary landfill site and the rehabilitation of the old dumpsite in Al Fukhary will result in improvements and protection for the environment including the valuable resource of ground water which is the main source of drinking water in Gaza Strip.
 This is considered to be one of the key positive returns predicted from the project operation.
-This is expected to have a positive impact on health of population and the protection of the local communities such as the risks of accidents or traffic which is considered a significant risk on the community, as well noise could be an additional impact due to waste collection in unsuitable time.
+This is expected to have a positive impact on health of population and the protection of the natural resources.
+Hence, Negative impacts are also expected and may led to the inconvenience of the local communities such as the risks of accidents or traffic which is considered a significant risk on the community, as well noise could be an additional impact due to waste collection in unsuitable time.